A logo showing the text blog.marcnuri.com

 bash

-# Clean DNF cache and retry
+# Clean the DNF cache and retry, skipping any packages that cannot be installed

 sudo dnf clean all